avasconcelos114/hpp-test/README.md

 yarn cypress:run --env uuid={PASTED_UUID}
 ```

-I would have liked to create a cypress task that makes a call to create a payment and injects its UUID on its own, but that would mean having to set up API credentials as the project's env vars so I decided to keep the basics simple
+I would have liked to create a cypress task that makes a call to create a payment and injects its UUID on its own, but that would mean having to set up API credentials as the project's env vars so I decided to keep it simple

 2. Check converage reports